dennis-gerike/flickr-images-to-postcard-converter/README.md

 Running `npm run test-functionality` will execute the whole Jest test suite.

-When running `npm run test-functionality -- --coverage` then a code coverage report will be created afterward.
+When running `npm run test-functionality-with-coverage` then a code coverage report will be created afterward.
-The report will be saved in `./test-reports/coverage`.
+It will be saved in `./test-reports/coverage`.

+When the Jest tests are executed in the GitHub Actions pipeline (see `./.github/workflows/run-tests.yaml`) then the coverage report will automatically be uploaded to `coveralls.io`.
+They are all collected here: https://coveralls.io/github/dennis-gerike/flickr-photos-to-postcard-converter.

 #### Executing both test suites